 Get the amount of space that is right for you

 Other great vacation rentals in Boone

 Stationed in North Carolina’s rugged Blue Ridge Mountains, Boone radiates enough Appalachian charm to impress any outdoor enthusiast.
 Boone is teeming with streams for fly fishing and canoeing, mountains for hiking and skiing, and summits for scanning miles of dramatic scenery.
 And it’s an optimal basecamp for exploring neighboring towns like Banner Elk and Valle Crucis.
 Named after the 19th-century pioneer, the town has stayed true to its woodsy roots, with miles of trails, pristine wilderness, and small-town charm.
 Yet for a tiny frontier town of 20,000 residents (also home of Appalachian State University), Boone also has a bounty of historic draws, culinary delights, and cultural activities on its lively main drag.

 The best time to stay in a vacation rental in Boone

 Boone is enjoyable year-round, with mild summers, vivid fall foliage, and white, snowy winters.
 But since this is a seasonal climate, you’ll want to pack according to the time of year.
 Winters are bone-cold, with January claiming an average low of 23 degrees Fahrenheit, but it’s a prime time for winter sports like skiing at Appalachian Ski Mountain or ice skating at the spacious outdoor rink at Beech Mountain.
 If it’s warmer weather you seek, June through September are consistently in the mid-70s, making it perfect for just about any activity.
 Fall is also beautiful, but be sure to pack enough layers as the chill can be formidable.

-What are the top things to do in Boone?
+Top things to do in Boone

 Grandfather Mountain State Park